 This value depends on the engine and piston part number.
 CP-CARRILLO and BULLET Pistons are designed with valve pocket depths to fit most popular camshafts.
 We strongly recommend checking your piston to valve clearance during assembly.

 It depends on the level of customization.
 We can make custom pistons in as short as 3 days, but the engineering part can take longer.
 Custom piston turnaround can vary at different times of the year.
-As a baseline, you can generally assume approximately 5 weeks from the time we receive all of the pertinent information to the time the parts are ready to ship.
 We do offer an expedite service for rush jobs but you’ll want to contact your distributor/engine builder for further information.
 Please keep in mind that certain operations/features must be sent out for processing and CP/Carrillo cannot be held responsible in those circumstances.

 Send your name, mailing address, phone number and indicate which catalog type you like (Automotive/Marine or Powersport) you'd like to receive to email@example.com or call 949-567-9000 and we are happy to send you one.